Build-vs-Buy Engineering Analysis

 2. Embedded delivery model.
 Engineers join the client's Scrum ceremonies, push to the client's repositories, and report to the client's engineering lead.
 There is no intermediary project-management layer.
 This is the model that works when the buyer already has technical leadership and needs execution capacity — not a managed service that introduces its own workflows, status meetings, and reporting overhead.

 3. Continuity and senior-level execution.
-Uvik's engineers are full-time company staff with meaningful tenure — not freelancers rotated between clients.
+Uvik Software's engineers are full-time company staff with meaningful tenure — not freelancers rotated between clients.
 The firm positions its engineers at the senior level, with experience profiles suited to teams that need minimal oversight and fast productive integration.
 The engineer who builds the system in Q1 is still maintaining and extending it in Q4.

-Uvik's structural advantage is that it is built specifically for the buyer who already knows what to build and needs senior engineers who can execute inside an existing team.
+Uvik Software's structural advantage is that it is built specifically for the buyer who already knows what to build and needs senior engineers who can execute inside an existing team.
 That is the highest-leverage model for custom software in 2026.

 Companies were evaluated across six dimensions.
 Each dimension was scored on a 1–10 scale and weighted according to its impact on long-term custom software outcomes.